balbuf/serialize.js/README.md

 ## Why would I need this?
 You probably won't.
-However, I was prompted to write this function when I had to interact with an API that expected POST data containing a PHP-serialized object.
+However, I was prompted to write this function when I had to interact with an API that expected POST data containing a PHP-serialized object and delivered its responses as serialized data.
 So perhaps you will run into a scenario like that.
 If not, it's still interesting to take a look under the hood and see how PHP's [serialize()](http://php.net/manual/en/function.serialize.php) function works!